 The sustainability of a smart city is based on four main aspects:

 Economic: The ability of the city to generate income and employment for the livelihood of all its inhabitants.

 Social: The ability of the city to ensure that the well-being (safety, health, education) of the citizens can be equally delivered despite differences in class, race or gender.

-Environmental: The ability of city to protect future quality and reproducibility of its natural resources.
+Environmental: The ability of a city to protect future quality and reproducibility of its natural resources.

-Governance: The ability of city to maintain social conditions of stability, democracy, participation, and justice.
+Governance: The ability of the city to maintain social conditions of stability, democracy, participation, and justice.